Boy bullied endlessly for dwarfism gets support from celebs, sports figures around the world

 Other high-profile actors shared their support for Quaden, who was diagnosed as an infant with achondroplasia dwarfism, a genetic bone growth disorder.
 "For what it's worth you have taught my family so much," actor Jon Bernthal (Shane Walsh on The Walking Dead) posted on Twitter.
 "You have inspired us, and in our home you are a hero."

-And the good vibes extend to the MMA, which has offered Bayles free lessons, and to Australia's National Rugby League, which has invited Quaden to kick off an Indigenous All Stars game Saturday.
+And the good vibes extend to an MMA organization, which has offered Bayles free lessons, and to Australia's National Rugby League, which has invited Quaden to kick off an Indigenous All Stars game Saturday.

 And there's more good stuff ahead for Quaden.
 Comedian Brad Williams, who has the same dwarfism condition, set up a GoFundMe campaign to send Quaden and his mom to Disneyland, and as of this writing, it's raised more than $300,000.
 "This isn't just for Quaden, this is for anyone who has been bullied in their lives and told they weren't good enough," Williams wrote.